Xinyuuu7/BastionGenerator/README.md

 # BastionGenerator
 UNFINISHED

-Simulate the generation of Bastion in Minecraft 1.16.1 (wait for new version) Thanks for help : De6ris
+Simulate the generation of Bastions in Minecraft 1.16.1 (new versions support in the future)

+Thanks for help : De6ris

 Idea provider ： DylanDC14

 Theoretical support : profotoce、Kludwisz